 - The district of Station Square near Speed Highway in Sonic Adventure and Sonic Generations contains solely of buildings hundreds of stories tall and has no visible ground.

 - Grand Metropolis, Casino Park, and BINGO Highway in Sonic Heroes are set ridiculously far up.
-Oddly, Power Plant, the follow-up stage to Grand Metropolis, always has a visible floor not far below.
+Oddly, Power Plant and Grand Metropolis, always has a visible floor not far below.
 Hang Castle manages to give this feel to a Transylvanian castle.

 - Future City in the Sonic Riders subseries has a ground floor far beneath but is generally not visible.

 - With the exception of the park, Empire City in Sonic Unleashed is like this.

 - Hengsha in Deus Ex: Human Revolution is on the way to becoming this.
 It's a giant two-tiered city split into Upper and Lower Hengsha.
 However, despite expectations, Lower Hengsha is not all-slums.
 It's where people tend to live and go out, while Upper Hengsha is where big businesses are located.